mmartiniano/tweet-tracker/readme.md

 * ACCESS KEY
 * ACCESS TOKEN SECRET

-If you intend to run this program multiple times using the same settings, consider creating a file containing settings value each per line.
+If you intend to run this program multiple times using the same settings, consider creating a file containing settings values, each per line.

 ## Running